Biofeedback Therapy in Scottsdale, AZ

 Frequency of Sessions

 Biofeedback sessions are typically scheduled regularly, such as once or twice a week.
 The total number of sessions can vary based on the specific treatment plan.
-Generally, most individuals can learn to recognize their body’s physiological cues and regulate their responses within 4-6 biofeedback sessions.
+However, most individuals can learn to recognize their body’s physiological cues and regulate their responses within 4-6 biofeedback sessions.
 More sessions may be required to master and maintain the initial progress.

 Nature of the Condition